luisdiazhr/Continuous-Control/Report.md

-# Report
+# Report: DDPG for Continuous Control

-## 1. Scope
+## 1. Model
 In this project the DDPG algorithm is implemented to solve the Reacher environment.
-This algorithm is composed by two elements:

-- the Actor, a policy-based algorithm
-- and a Critic, a value-based algorithm

-It is proven that the performance is best when both algorithms work in conjunction.

-## 2. Architecture
 The Actor is represented by a neural network with

-- Fully connected layer 1: with input = 33 (state spaces) and output = 400
+- Fully connected layer 1: with input = 33 (state spaces) and output = 128
-- Fully connected layer 2: with input = 400 and output = 300
+- Fully connected layer 2: with input = 128 and output = 128
-- Fully connected layer 3: with input = 300 and output = 4 (for each of the 4 actions)
+- Fully connected layer 3: with input = 128 and output = 4 (for each of the 4 actions)

-In the other hand, the Critic is depicted as a neural network with
+In the other hand, the Critic neural network is composed by

-- Fully connected layer 1: with input = 33 (state spaces) and output = 400
+- Fully connected layer 1: with input = 33 (state spaces) and output = 128
-- Fully connected layer 2: with input = 404 (states and actions) and output = 300
+- Fully connected layer 2: with input = 128 (states and actions) and output = 128
-- Fully connected layer 3: with input = 300 and output = 1 (maps states and actions to Q-values)
+- Fully connected layer 3: with input = 128 and output = 1 (maps states and actions to Q-values)

-Introducing a batch normalization layer was a determinant factor to get valuable progress.
+Introducing batch normalization layers for the hidden layers was a determinant factor to get some valuable results in this project.
 Without it, the algorithm would be oscillating at average score of 4 after 300 episodes, which it clearly was not a good signal of good training.
 Another factor was the implementation of the gradient cliping method when updating the critic.

 ## 3. Hyperparameters

-Parameters are crucial to get a converging algorithm.
 Experimentation showed that learning rates had impact on the training progress.

 | Parameter              | Value    |
 | -----------------------|:--------:|